lar-deeufba/potential_fields_with_aruco/README.md

 <a name="4.0"></a>
 ### 4.0 Test Velocity Control with Gazebo and CAM (Gazebo plugin)

 > **_NOTE:_**  Gazebo simulation is not working properly due to the lack of gravity compensation controller.
-In other other, velocity controller cannot work well without compensation in Gazebo.
+Velocity controller cannot work well without compensation in Gazebo.

 Gazebo simulation is used if the real robot is not available.
 If it is available, please use RVIZ and only RVIZ instead.